Empress Gi: Biography

-Depending on Lady Gi's position in the imperial capital, her elder brother Gi Cheol came to threaten the position of the king of Goryeo, which was a client state of the Yuan dynasty.
+Depending on Lady Gi's position in the imperial capital, her elder brother Ki Ch'ŏl came to threaten the position of the king of Goryeo, which was a client state of the Yuan dynasty.
 King Gongmin of Goryeo exterminated the Gi family in a coup in 1356 and became independent of the Yuan.
 Lady Gi responded by selecting Tash Temür as the new king of Goryeo and dispatched troops to Goryeo.
 However, the Yuan troops were defeated by the army of Goryeo while attempting to cross the Yalu River.

 Within the Yuan capital an internal strife was fought between supporters and opponents of the Crown Prince.
 An opposition leader, Bolud Temür, finally occupied the capital in 1364.
 Her son fled to Köke Temür who supported him, but Lady Gi was imprisoned by Bolud Temür.
 Bolud Temür was overthrown by Köke Temür the next year.
 Once again, she tried to install her son as Khagan, this time with the support of Köke Temür, but in vain.
 After Bayan Khutugh died, Lady Gi was elevated to the primary empress in December 1365.

-The collapse of Yuan dynasty in 1368 forced her to flee to Yingchang's city, today's Inner Mongolia.
-In 1370, Toghon Temür died and his son ascended to the throne.
-Empress Gi became the Grand Empress, but soon after that went missing.
+The collapse of Yuan dynasty in 1368 forced her to flee to Yingchang's city (now Inner Mongolia).
+She was shortly captured and died a year before her husband in 1369.